ta-datapt-bcn/project-statistical-analysis/README.md

     * Adjust skewed data distribution.
     * Remove columns with high proportion of missing values.
     * Remove records with missing values.
-    * Feature reduction.
+    * Feature selection.
     * Convert categorical data to numerical.

-1. Compute field relationship scores with the chosen statistical model.
+1. Perform some statistical analysis on the data
+   * Regression analysis (predict some variable values)
+   * Mean difference between groups
+   * Simulation rom derived variable distribution
+   * ...

 1. Present your findings in statistical summary and/or data visualizations.